MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/dashboard-2.md

 MyAnalytics gives you valuable new insights into how to increase focus, achieve work life balance, and improve your work relationships and team collaboration.

-**To open your personal MyAnalytics dashboard**: Go to [myanalytics.microsoft.com](https://myanalytics.microsoft.com)
+**To open your MyAnalytics dashboard**: Go to [myanalytics.microsoft.com](https://myanalytics.microsoft.com)

 ## MyAnalytics home page

-The Home page includes helpful statistics about your work activities over the past month, including your focus and collaboration time, how many days you were able to disconnect from work, and how effectively you are networking with other people at work.
+The Home page has helpful statistics about your work patterns over the past month, including your focus and collaboration time, how many days you were able to disconnect from work, and how effectively you are networking with other people at work.

 ![Your work patterns](../../Images/mya/use/home-pg.png)

 ## Focus and Wellbeing

-This section of the Explore page gives you ways to plan time for specific tasks, such as booking focus time in your calendar and adding tasks to the body of the appointment.
+These sections give you ways to plan time for specific tasks, such as booking focus time in your calendar and adding tasks to the body of the appointment.

 It also shows how well you are disconnecting from work during your time off and suggests ways to reduce stress and burnout.

 For more details, see [Focus](../use/focus.md) and [Wellbeing](../use/wellbeing.md).

-## Your Network
+## Network

-This section shows the people you actively networked with and your total network size based on work activities, such as email, chats, calls, and meetings.
+This section shows the people you actively collaborated with based on your work activities over the past month, such as email, chats, calls, and meetings.

-It also shows your top collaborators in either a map or list view, enables you to view details about the important people in your network, and suggests people to add to your important list of people.
+It also shows the total number of people in your network, which is based on your work activities over the past year.

 For more details, see [Network](../use/network.md).